HOW MUCH DOES IT COST TO MOVE TO GERMANY?

 Before using the calculator, review this primer explaining the details of the various costs you need to think about when moving to Germany.

-2) Travel insurance – This is an entirely optional purchase of course, but if the pandemic taught us anything, we should always expect the unexpected.
-I’d highly recommend getting travel insurance to cover any unforeseen events, like your flight being cancelled or changed at the last minute, you getting ill or even injured, your luggage being lost, etc.
+2) Travel insurance – This is an entirely optional purchase of course, but if the pandemic and 2022’s travel chaos taught us anything, we should always expect the unexpected.
+I’d highly recommend getting travel insurance to cover any unforeseen events, like your flight being canceled or changed at the last minute, you getting ill or even injured, your luggage being lost, etc.

-We’ll leave it up to you to choose a travel insurance that’s right for you, but World Nomads tends to be popular and a company I’ve used myself.
-Whatever provider that you end up choosing, be sure to read the fine print of their policies and go with a company that covers coronavirus related events.
+We’ll leave it up to you to choose the travel insurance that’s right for you, but World Nomads tends to be popular and a company I’ve used myself.
+Whatever provider that you end up choosing, be sure to read the fine print of their policies and go with a company that covers coronavirus-related events.

 1) Shipping – The total cost to ship your belongings to Germany, be it boxes, furniture, or even your car.